Skip to Main Content

 Largest Hotel Hub Outside of Downtown DC

-National Landing’s hotel market competes well regionally as it continues to diversify its offerings while remaining affordable at roughly $90 cheaper than Downtown DC per night during the peak season.
-In fall 2025, National Landing will welcome AC Hotel Arlington National Landing, the former Marriott Crystal City.
-Also, supported by Arlington County’s Commercial Market Resiliency Initiative’s Adaptive Reuse Policy, is the planned office conversion to over 340 hotel rooms at 2100 Crystal Drive.
+National Landing continues to diversify its offerings while remaining affordable at roughly $90 cheaper than Downtown DC per night during the peak season.
+In September, National Landing welcomed boutique hotel, AC Hotel Arlington National Landing, and will soon welcome the planned office conversion to 344 hotel rooms at 2100 Crystal Drive, an initiative supported by Arlington County’s Commercial Market Resiliency Initiative’s Adaptive Reuse Policy.

 Hotel Highlights